 Newspapers provide a valuable way for people to research these candidates and issues that are important to them.
-When the presence of news shifts from Local news to national news, political polarization increases and in some cases polarization has shown to drop entirely when the focus is shifted away from national politics completely
+When the presence of news shifts from local news to national news, political polarization increases.
+In some cases polarization has shown to drop entirely when the focus is shifted away from national politics completely.

 Local media has always been the best way to begin building a consistent, reliable relationship with your neighborhood audience.
 People want to stay informed about what is happening in their local community and within their city limits.
-But when people spend more time online, they become less engaged in local politics without a reliable source of local news.
+When people spend more time online, they become less engaged in local politics.
+This is because online sources are seen as less reliable.
+Without a Local Newspaper they are left without a reliable source of local news.

 Studies show that people find newspapers to be the most reliable source of news.
-When it comes to politics, Newspapers are the most credible source of information as they highlight causes and charities as well as political affiliations they might want to contribute to local and allow them to see prominent politicians in a credible light.
+When it comes to politics, newspapers are the most credible source of information.
+This is because they highlight causes and charities.
+Print is also great at giving detailed information about political affiliations they might want to contribute to locally.
+While also allowing readers to see prominent politicians in a credible light.
 Local journalism is especially powerful in creating a platform for non-profits, local politicians, and current events.
 Newspapers and authentic journalism are also the best way for audiences to stay aware of anything negative about candidates.

-The proposed credits in the Local Journalism Sustainability Act will encourage Americans to subscribe to local publications, help those publications retain and compensate journalists, and provide businesses and publications alike with much-needed advertising dollars.
+The proposed credits in the Local Journalism Sustainability Act will encourage Americans to subscribe to local publications.
+Plus help those publications retain and compensate journalists, and provide businesses and publications alike with much-needed advertising dollars.

-Politicians that want to play an active presence in their community and representing your brand consistently through local newspaper advertising and social media can be a positive way to build connections with voters.
+Politicians that want to play an active presence in their community can use local newspaper advertising and social media as a positive way to build connections with voters.

 Often local communities appreciate genuine attempts to give back and stay involved.
-Participation in local charities and events and keeping the public informed about where you will be next is a great way to start.
+Newspaper articles are a great way to feature participation in local charities and events while keeping the public informed about where you will be next.
 Consider placing signage, sponsorship opportunities, or partnering with other local businesses for mutual representation.
 Newspaper articles and press releases have long served as a way to build relationships in the community, increase recognition, and create awareness.

 The Local Journalism Sustainability Act offers several tax credits created to support journalism at a local level.
-The initiative behind the bill was created to provide tax credits to local newspapers, subscribers, and advertisers and to allow readers to have more choices when it comes to supporting their local news.
+The initiative behind the bill was created to provide tax credits to local newspapers, subscribers, and advertisers.
+It also allows readers to have more choices when it comes to supporting their local news.

 The idea behind the bill is that the credits should help to create a sustainable pathway to strengthening local journalism.
 The first of these credits being one that seeks to create an incentive towards boosting annual subscriptions.